redbadger/awesome-badger/chriswhealy/FractalWASM/02 Initial Implementation/02/README.md

 ![Mandelbrot Regions](/assets/chriswhealy/Mandelbrot%20Regions.png)

-Any point lying within these two regions is a member of the Mandelbrot Set which means that its value will never escape to infinity.
-The problem is that using our current approach, for every pixel within these regions, we will have to run the escape-time algorithm until it hits the `max_iters` limit simply to determine something we could discover using a significantly smaller amount of CPU time.
+Any point lying within these two regions is a member of the Mandelbrot Set which means that its value will ***never*** escape to infinity.
+The problem is that using our current approach, for every pixel within these regions, we have to run the escape-time algorithm until it hits the `max_iters` limit simply to determine something we could discover using a significantly smaller amount of CPU time.

 All we need to do now is add a check that takes the (`x`,`y`) coordinates of the pixel location, and checks whether it lies within either of these two regions.

-The exact implementation of these functions is not important at the moment; we will simply assume that such function are available and that calling them is much cheaper than running the escape-time algorithm to completion:
+The exact implementation of these functions is not important at the moment; we will simply assume that such functions are available and that calling them is much cheaper than running the escape-time algorithm to completion:

 ```javascript
 const isInMainCardioid   = (x, y) => ...